cvc5/cvc5/INSTALL.rst

   - `pytest <https://docs.pytest.org/en/6.2.x/>`_

-If you're interested in helping to develop, maintain, and test a language binding, please contact one of the project leaders via `our issue tracker
+If you're interested in helping to develop, maintain, and test a language binding, please contact the cvc5 team via `our issue tracker
 <https://github.com/cvc5/cvc5/issues>`_.